HadilBelfodil/cm3-website/docs/index.md

 In this new para we create a numbered list using numbers.
 1. first item
 2. second item
+3. third item

+## Economics
+1. Macroeconomics
+2. The wealth of nations
+3. Microeconomics

 This shorthand is called Markdown.
 It is a general text format used almost everywhere on the web.
-[Google](https://www.google.com) (see how I made this link) about it to learn more.
+[Google](https://www.google.com) (see how I made this link) about it to learn more. and you can go to chatgpt(http://chat.openai.com).

 You can write code by using triple-ticks: